mappite/aGotino/README.md

 > WARNING: watch your scope while slewing!
 > There are no controls to avoid collisions with mount,
-> for this reason defaul maximum range for slew is 30°
+> for this reason default maximum range for slew is 30°

 #### [aGotino Star List](https://github.com/mappite/aGotino/blob/main/aGotino-StarList.pdf)